avolve-dao/avolve/README.md

 Avolve is built around three main value pillars:

-1. **Superachiever** 🏆 - For the individual journey of transformation
+1. **Superachiever** 🏆 - For the individual journey of transformation (SAP token)
-2. **Superachievers** 👥 - For collective journey of transformation
+2. **Superachievers** 👥 - For collective journey of transformation (SCQ token)
-3. **Supercivilization** 🌍 - For the ecosystem journey of transformation
+3. **Supercivilization** 🌍 - For the ecosystem journey of transformation (GEN token)

+Our platform provides tools, resources, and community support to help users evolve in all aspects of their lives, from personal success to business growth and beyond.

+### 🪙 Token System

+GEN is the primary token of the Avolve ecosystem, representing the Supercivilization pillar.
+When users contribute financially, their fiat is allocated as follows:
+- 10% to GEN (Supercivilization)
+- 40% to SAP (Superachiever)
+- 50% to SCQ (Superachievers)

+#### Daily Token Claims

+The platform follows a weekly schedule for token claims, with each day dedicated to a specific token:

+- **Sunday**: SPD (Superpuzzle Developments) - Red-Green-Blue gradient
+- **Monday**: SHE (Superhuman Enhancements) - Rose-Red-Orange gradient
+- **Tuesday**: PSP (Personal Success Puzzle) - Amber-Yellow gradient
+- **Wednesday**: SSA (Supersociety Advancements) - Lime-Green-Emerald gradient
+- **Thursday**: BSP (Business Success Puzzle) - Teal-Cyan gradient
+- **Friday**: SGB (Supergenius Breakthroughs) - Sky-Blue-Indigo gradient
+- **Saturday**: SMS (Supermind Superpowers) - Violet-Purple-Fuchsia-Pink gradient

+#### Metrics-Driven Gamification

+The platform uses key metrics to drive engagement and measure success:
+- **DAU/MAU Ratio**: Daily Active Users / Monthly Active Users (target: >0.3)
+- **Retention**: Percentage of users returning after 1, 7, and 30 days
+- **ARPU**: Average Revenue Per User
+- **NPS**: Net Promoter Score
+- **Engagement**: Time spent, actions taken, and content consumed

+### 🔓 Feature Unlocking Process

+Features are progressively unlocked based on user participation and metrics improvements:

+- **Teams**: Unlocked after completing 10 challenges
+- **Governance**: Unlocked after accumulating 100 GEN tokens
+- **Marketplace**: Unlocked after completing 20 challenges or achieving DAU/MAU > 0.3
+- **Token Utility**: Unlocked after completing 5 challenges and claiming 3 different day tokens

 Our platform provides tools, resources, and community support to help users evolve in all aspects of their lives, from personal success to business growth and beyond.